hhannine/superpaper/README.md

 - Extensive Linux support!
   - Aims to support all desktop environments
   - Span wallpaper on KDE and XFCE!
-- Cross-platform: works on Linux and Windows
+- Cross-platform: works on Linux, MacOS, and Windows
   - MacOS needs testing and packaging

 ### Features in detail